Heading tags are fundamental for crafting a well-organized and SEO-friendly web page. Ranging from H1 to H6 in HTML, these tags play a dual role.

 Their primary role is to serve as identifiers of content sections, not to encapsulate long-form text.

-- Mislabeling paragraphs as headings disrupts content flow and confuses both readers and search engine crawlers.
+, ensuring a clear distinction from headings.- Mislabeling paragraphs as headings disrupts content flow and confuses both readers and search engine crawlers.

 - Consistent use of proper tags maintains the clarity and effectiveness of the content structure.